844-914-1942

 The hourly rate for a helicopter is a mix of several factors: the specific aircraft, the purpose of your trip, your location, and even current fuel prices.
 This means that flexibility can be your best friend.
 If your schedule allows, consider flying during off-peak hours or days.
 Being open to different helicopter models within a charter fleet can also open up more cost-effective options.
 The most important step is to plan ahead.
 Booking well in advance not only gives you more choices but also helps you avoid the premium pricing that often comes with last-minute arrangements.

-Find Value with Empty Leg Flights
+Save Money with Empty Leg Flights

 One of the smartest ways to experience private helicopter travel is by booking an empty leg flight.
 These are one-way trips that occur when a helicopter needs to return to its home base or reposition for its next scheduled charter.
 Since the aircraft is flying that route anyway, operators often offer these flights at a substantial discount.
 It’s a win-win: the operator avoids flying an empty helicopter, and you get the full private charter experience for a fraction of the typical cost.
 Keep an eye on empty leg listings, as they offer an incredible opportunity for spontaneous, high-value travel.